 ECMI calls for applications for the seventh annual summer school on National Minorities and Border Regions.
 2017 theme: “German-Georgian Partnership in Action: Building the minority rights toolbox”.
 Dates: 09-16 September 2017.
 Venue: Danish Central Library in Flensburg (Germany).
-Deadline: 15 May 2017.
+Extended Deadline: 31 May 2017.

 The ECMI will hold the seventh annual Summer School on National Minorities and Border Regions (NMBR) between 9 and 16 September 2017.
 For the seventh consecutive time, academics and practitioners from the ECMI and partner organizations will gather in the heart of the Danish-German border region to deliver lectures and seminars, to share their expertise and exchange views and ideas with a group of international participants.